Viking Cruises (Russian River Cruises)

 The Viking Helgi ship cruises on Volga River in Russia, departing from St Petersburg and Moscow.
 This Viking cruise ship is named after Helgi (aka Oleg of Novgorod) - a Viking by origin (Varangian prince) who succeeded prince Rurik and ruled over the Kievan Rus empire in the 10th century.

 Cabin grades are 6.
-Total number of cabins is 102, of which 4 Suite, 67 Balcony, 33 with a non-opening window.
+The total number of cabins is 102, of which 4 Suite, 67 Balcony, 33 with a non-opening window.
 Next are listed the ship's staterooms as types (categories), numbers and deck location:

 - Suites - JS (x2, deck3), AA (x2, deck2)